Jeaninjeanz/qwerty2023/README.md

 # qwerty2023
-Investment recommendations using financial, risk, machine learning and web framework libraries in R for the Discovery Gradhack 2023.
+Investment robo-advisor using financial, risk, machine learning and web framework libraries in R for the Discovery Gradhack 2023.

+## time frame

 ## team